MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 There are many ways to deploy services on Microsoft Azure, pick the one that feels most natural to you, then continue to next step.

+> If you already have the required services setup in Azure, you could re-use them and just add or tweak the required "functions" that implement this scenario.

-#### A) Deploy using an Azure Resource Manager, ARM, Template
+#### 2A) Deploy using an Azure Resource Manager, ARM, Template

 Your resources in Azure can be deployed automatically using a JSON formated document, called Azure Resource Manager, ARM, Template.
 The template describes the needed resources/services for your deployment and if there are any dependencies between them.

-You don't need to understand how they are designed in order to use them, but please have a look at our ARM Template documentation if you are interested in learning more and perhaps designing your own templates.
+> You don't need to understand how the template is designed in order to use it, but please have a look at the [ARM Template documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) if you are interested in learning more and perhaps designing your own templates.

 Have a quick look at the template being used in this scenario before you click the "Deploy to Azure" button below in order to start deployment of required resources/services.
 You'll be taken to the Azure Portal and might have to sign in on your account if you are not allready signed in.